There are many paths to the top of the mountain, but the view is always the same.― Chinese Proverb

-And remember, what you like and need now will likely evolve in the future.
+And remember that what you like and need now will likely evolve in the future.
 Why?
 The reason is that you’re an eternally evolving creature!
-When you stop going through changes, you are in a state of living death (and that’s obviously not healthy or beneficial!).
+When you stop going through changes you’re in a state of living death (and that obviously isn’t very healthy is it?!).

-So don’t be afraid to dabble, then commit to something that feels true to you.
+Therefore, don’t be afraid to dabble and then deeply commit to something that feels true to you.

-To keep this section succinct, I’ve divided the following paths and practices into the most common approaches to spirituality clearly seen in this day and age.
-(Keep in mind that some practices and paths can/do overlap):
+To keep this section succinct, I’ve divided the following paths and practices into five categories.
+(Keep in mind that some of these practices and paths can and do overlap):